top of page

 _____________

-Named after the poem that has been shared over 1 million times on Tumblr, quoted by celebrities and brands like Nike and Kim Kardashian, this is the third book from young author and songwriter Charlotte Eriksson.
-Since the release of You're Doing Just Fine, the message behind the title has grown into a global community of hopeful messages, hashtags and mental health support forums.
-"I want the book to feel like a warm hug during cold nights; like a 3a.m. conversation with your best friend, just a hand reached out saying you're not alone, you're doing fine."
+Named after the poem that has been shared over 1 million times on Tumblr and quoted by celebrities and brands like Nike and Kim Kardashian, this is the third book from the young author and songwriter Charlotte Eriksson.
+Since the release of You're Doing Just Fine, the message behind the title has grown into a global community of hopeful messages, hashtags, and mental health support forums.

 The book is a collection of prose and poetry with the themes of hope, healing, growing up, loneliness, and learning how to bloom in solitude.
 An exploration of the life of a young seeker with an aching heart, urged by a wanderlust that leads and directs, and the simple task of learning how to live with yourself.

-Quotes and writings from the You're Doing Just Fine has been widely shared and embraced by like-minded communities such as To Write Love On Her Arms, The Artidote, Wordporn and The Good Quote, wracking up hundreds of thousands of likes, shares and comments on each post.
+Quotes and writings from the You're Doing Just Fine have been widely shared and embraced by like-minded communities such as To Write Love On Her Arms, The Artidote, Wordporn, and The Good Quote, wracking up hundreds of thousands of likes, shares, and comments on each post.

-Writings and poems from the book has since the release been published on Thought Catalog, Rebelle Society and Bella Grace Magazine.
+Writings and poems from the book have since the release been published on Thought Catalog, Rebelle Society, and Bella Grace Magazine.

 "Charlotte knows her reader so well